 I use GE Silicone II sealant for most of my garden art projects.
 It is called ‘sealant’ but for my projects it works as an adhesive for glass, wood, and metal.

 Here’s what to look for when buying the adhesive:

 - Waterproof (but not for use under water or in bird baths)

 - Check the Use By date, read the product label, store it as recommeneded (no extreme temperatures), and follow the user instructions.

 - Keep in mind that it is permanent.
-You cannot remove it once it has dried, and you cannot apply more adhesive to add anything on top of it once it has dried.
+You cannot remove it once it has dried, and you cannot apply more adhesive to an existing layer once it has dried.
 So work thoughtfully.

 - It is sold in home improvement stores in the caulking section.
 You can buy it in a tube or a cartridge that uses a caulking gun.
 The cartridges are about half the cost of the tubes.